 <mo> stands for mouseover.
 You can hover someone on the party list, click your macro’d button or keybind, and it will use Warden’s on that member.
 Listing the skill multiple times is just insurance to make sure it goes off.
-It’s possibly more superstition than anything, but doesn’t hurt.
+It is possibly more superstition than anything, but does not hurt.

 These are either small gains, or highly situational, or both.
-You shouldn’t worry about them until you’re comfortable with everything else in this guide.
+You should not worry about them until you are comfortable with everything else in this guide.
 A few involve making your two-minute burst more difficult.

 Apex Arrow at Known Kill Times